ohscar/rmalloc/doc/paper/method.rst

 space.
 An allocator that has a low and constant execution time is efficient in time.

-My hypothesis is that an allocator that performs heap compaction can be efficient in both time and space, compared to other commonly used alloctaors, by making the malloc and free operations fast and the compact operation relatively slow and and calling it when the system is idle.
+My hypothesis is that an allocator that performs heap compaction can be efficient in both time and space, compared to other commonly used allocatorss, by making the malloc and free operations fast and the compact operation relatively slow and and calling it when the system is idle.

 What are the space and time requirements of Jeff compared to other popular allocators?
 Is Jeff a viable alternative to other